DSCI-310-2024/DSCI310-Group14/README.md

 To set up the environment to reproduce the study results, build and run the container using either `Dockerfile` or the DockerHub image.
 All required packages and versions are specified in container image.

-First, ensure Docker has been installed and is running.
-This step must be done for the analysis to run, and the following commands to succesfully execute.
+First, ensure Docker has been installed and is running. **Docker must be running throughout the duration of this setup!** This step must be completed to setup an environment to ensure analysis is run properly and successfully.

 Then, clone the repository by putting the following command into your terminal:
 ```